Evan Neumann

-Evan Neumann (born 1972) is an American software developer who fled the US following his alleged activities during the 2021 United States Capitol attack and was granted permanent refugee status in Belarus.
+Evan Neumann (born June 22, 1972) is an American software developer and former fugitive who left the US following his alleged activities during the 2021 United States Capitol attack and was granted permanent refugee status in Belarus.

 Fearing extradition by the Ukrainian authorities, he fled Ukraine for Belarus where he sought and obtained political asylum.
 Belarus does not have an extradition treaty with the US.

-Neumann pleaded no contest to 2018 charges for crossing police lines to access his mother's fire-damaged home in the aftermath of the Tubbs Fire.
+On January 20, 2025, the first day of the second presidency of Donald Trump, Neumann was pardoned along with nearly every other participant in the Capitol attack, dropping all charges against him.

 Early life

 Neumann was born on June 22, 1972, to father Claus Neumann, a Santa Rosa hotelier who owned the Los Robles Lodge and Hotel La Rose.

 Personal life and career

-Neumann lived in Mill Valley before fleeing to Europe.
+Neumann lived in Mill Valley before leaving for a Europe trip.
 He works as a freelance software developer.

-He has been granted two patents from the USPTO since his departure from the United States.
+He has been granted two patents from the USPTO since his departure from the United States and resettlement in Belarus.

 He has a brother named Mark.